Twin Cities Housing Review October 2019

-The China-US trade war is having a negative effect on our economy.
-However, there is now a temporary “ceasefire” while talks are ongoing.
-Optimism that we will reach an agreement is overshadowed by the volitivity we have witnessed from the current administration; I am taking a “let’s see how it goes” position
+The China-US trade war is hurting our economy.
+However, there is now a temporary “ceasefire” while ongoing talks.
+The volitivity overshadows optimism that we will reach an agreement we have witnessed from the current administration; I am taking a “let’s see how it goes” position

-There has been a moderation of spending since the early part of the year as consumers feel some concern about the future of the economy.
-However, retail sales did show a gain of 0.3 percent, which exceeding expectations.
+There has been a moderation of spending since the early part of the year as consumers feel some concern about the economy's future.
+However, retail sales did show a gain of 0.3 percent, which exceeded expectations.
 Consumer confidence and spending are fueling the marketplace right now.

 New Construction in the Twin Cities Metro

 In September 472, single-family building permits were issued, representing a 6 percent increase over last September.
-Multi-family construction also had a robust month with 26 permits pulled.
-Those permits represent 1009 new units, which is a 21 percent increase over the same time last year.
+Multi-family construction also had a whole month with 26 passes pulled.
+Those permits represent 1009 new units, a 21 percent increase over the same time last year.